School Based Information

-Learning mentors are allocated to work with pupils on a short term basis maybe to plan and deliver a specific learning programme or to enable them to help pupils overcome barriers to learning such as behaviour strategies.
+Learning mentors are allocated to work with pupils on a short term basis maybe to plan and deliver a specific learning programme or to enable them to help pupils overcome barriers to learning such as social or emotional difficulties.

 A Learning Support Assistant (LSA) may be allocated to a child with exceptional special educational needs and whilst they take a very valuable role in your child’s education, we would prefer that questions regarding your child’s learning and progress are directed to the staff members named above.

 Of course, as a school we welcome daily dialogue between parents and LSAs on how a child’s day has been and we do actively encourage this continued feedback!